timotheecour/Nim/doc/contributing.rst

 1. ``runnableExamples`` documentation comment tests, ran by ``nim doc mymod.nim`` These end up in documentation and ensure documentation stays in sync with code.

+1. `runnableExamples` documentation comment tests, ran by ``nim doc mymod.nim`` These end up in documentation and ensure documentation stays in sync with code.

 2. separate test files, e.g.: ``tests/stdlib/tos.nim``.
    In nim repo, `testament` (see below) runs all `$nim/tests/*/t*.nim` test files;
    for nimble packages, see https://github.com/nim-lang/nimble#tests.